espressif/esp-iot-bridge/README.md

 ### 1.3 4G NIC

-ESP-Bridge device can be equipped with a mobile network module with a SIM card.
+ESP-IOT-Bridge device can be equipped with a mobile network module with a SIM card.
 After the network module is connected to the Internet, the PC or MCU can be connected to it through the network interface (ETH/SDIO/SPI) to gain Internet access.

 <img src="./doc/_static/4G_dongle_en.png" alt="4G_dongle" style="zoom: 80%;" />